home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-strategy.md

 customElements.define("ll-strategy-my-demo", StrategyDemo);
 ```

-Use the following Lovelace configuration to use this strategy:
+Use the following dashboard configuration to use this strategy:

 ```yaml
 strategy: